Shahed70/Chattogram-rider/README.md

 ### A brief introduction about this project
-# project Name: Chattogram rider
+# Project Name: Chattogram rider
 Chattoram rider is fully  responsive online ticket managing service applicaton based on popular javascript framework react js
 ### functionalities of this project
 1.User can choose single riding service from the four services \